Your Rights Under FERPA

 Other Rights Under FERPA

-The Family Educational Rights and Privacy Act (FERPA) affords certain other rights with respect to education records.
+The Family Educational Rights and Privacy Act (FERPA) affords you certain other rights with respect to your education records.
 These rights are:

 - The right to inspect and review your education records within 45 days of the day the college receives a request for access.
 You may submit to the Office of the Registrar a written request identifying the record(s) you wish to inspect.
 The registrar will make arrangements for access and notify you of the time and place where the records may be inspected.
 If the records are not maintained by the registrar, the registrar will advise you of the correct official to whom the request should be addressed.

 - The right to request the amendment of your education records that you believe to be inaccurate or misleading.
 You may request that the university amend a record you believe is inaccurate or misleading.
 You should write the official responsible for the record, clearly identify the part of the record you want changed, and specify why it is inaccurate or misleading.
 If the university decides not to amend the record as you requested, you will be notified of the decision and advised of your right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided when you are notified of the right to a hearing.

 - The right to consent to disclosures of personally identifiable information contained in your education records, except to the extent that FERPA authorizes disclosure without consent.